Tehforsch/subsweep/README.md

 ```

 # General Usage
-Subsweep takes output from cosmological simulations (Currently only read-in of Arepo output is supported (TODO LINK)) and performs radiative transfer coupled with radiation chemistry.
+Subsweep takes output from cosmological simulations (Currently only read-in of [Arepo](https://arepo-code.org/) output is supported, but extensions are straightforward) and performs radiative transfer coupled with radiation chemistry.
 This process works as follows:

 1. The initial conditions (simulation output of coordinates, densities, temperatures and chemical composition) are read.
 This also includes the source terms for radiative transfer.